Gelbpunkt/tokio-websockets/README.md

   - tokio, tokio-util, bytes, futures-util (which almost all tokio projects depend on)
   - SHA1 backend, e.g. sha1_smol (see [Feature flags](#feature-flags))
 - Big selection of features to tailor dependencies to any project (see [Feature flags](#feature-flags))
-- SIMD support: AVX2 or SSE2 for frame (un)masking and accelerated UTF-8 validation
+- SIMD support: AVX2, SSE2 or NEON for frame (un)masking and accelerated UTF-8 validation
 - Strict conformance with the websocket specification, passes the [Autobahn test suite](https://github.com/crossbario/autobahn-testsuite) without relaxations [by default](https://gelbpunkt.github.io/tokio-websockets/index.html) (some can be enabled for performance)
 - TLS support
 - Reusable TLS connectors